Investment advisor fees for active portfolio management services are calculated annually ($5,000 minimum):

 Financial Advisor Fees Comparison

-As you choose an advisor or continue to work with the one you have, you should fully understand how they get paid.
+As you choose a financial advisor or continue to work with the one you have, you should fully understand how they get paid.
 Advisors who have a commission or sales incentive component to their compensation may have different goals and objectives than those who are only paid by you directly.
 If you don’t fully understand your advisor’s complete compensation structure, you should seek out another relationship, and beware: the thicker the documentation that explains your advisor’s compensation, often the more costly the service.

 - Advisors don’t sell any products, don’t accept any covert compensation and don’t benefit from recommending a specific solution.